ECLIPSE108/jekyll-now/mc.md

 ## Hats

 Put any block or item on your head using `/hat` while holding that item.
-Equips it in your helmet slot.
+Equips in your helmet slot.